Kururin Paradise: Reception

-The game received generally positive reviews, with the game being considered an overall improvement from its predecessor.
+The game received generally positive reviews.
+Famitsu gave Kururin Paradise a rating of 29/40, and Planet Gameboy.de, a website powered by 4Players, rated it 81%, considering the game an overall improvement from its predecessor.
 Critics praised the graphics, as well as the abundance of inventive minigames in both single-player and multiplayer modes.

-Many critics claimed the game is much more difficult than Kuru Kuru Kururin, sometimes requiring split-second precision to navigate the mazes.
-Regarding the game's difficulty, Kurt Kalata of Hardcore Gaming 101 wrote "[i]t’s definitely meant for veterans of the first game, but it’s ultimately a much more satisfying experience", relating to the added depth in the level design.
-Similarly, Nintendo Difference claimed that while initially difficult, the controls eventually become intuitive and don't harm the gameplay experience.
+Bastian Karweg writing for Planet Gameboy.de described the game as much more difficult than Kuru Kuru Kururin, sometimes requiring split-second precision and perfect timing to navigate the mazes.
+Regarding the game's difficulty, Kurt Kalata of Hardcore Gaming 101 wrote "[i]t's definitely meant for veterans of the first game, but it's ultimately a much more satisfying experience", relating to the added depth in the level design.
+One Famitsu reviewer described the frustration of navigating tight spaces to be offset by a sense of accomplishment when completing a level, while another reviewer complimented the exquisite level layout for allowing the player to complete seemingly impossible tasks.
+Tom Bramwell writing for Eurogamer recommended the title over its sequel, Kururin Squash!, citing the game's increased difficulty as a strength.
+Additionally, when comparing the game to Kururin Squash!, Ben Kosmina of Nintendo World Report described how the multiplayer content and "secret branching paths" were some of the highlights in Kururin Paradise.

+Kalata praised the graphics as an improvement over Kuru Kuru Kururin for their pastel and cel-shaded look, describing the visual style as "a cartoon come to life".
+Karweg described the game as very colorful and atmospheric with "beautiful 2D graphics".
 Daniel Bloodworth of Nintendo World Report complimented the game's art style, citing it as "cleaner, more colorful and has a specifically hand-drawn look".
-He also highlighted certain minigames such as "Mowrin" for being a particularly clever use of the series' gameplay formula in minigame format.
+Bloodworth also highlighted certain minigames such as "Mowrin" for being a particularly clever use of the series' gameplay formula in minigame format.
 The Mexican Club Nintendo magazine claimed it to be "one of the simplest and most addictive games" they have played.
-In a retrospective review, Adam Riley of Cubed3 described it as one of the best Japanese-exclusive Game Boy Advance games.
+In a retrospective review, Rudy Lavaux of Cubed3 described it as one of the best Japanese-exclusive Game Boy Advance games, being a faster game than Kuru Kuru Kururin that focused more on planning ahead and using quick reflexes.
+In an interview, WayForward director James Montagna called Kururin Paradise among one of his top five favorite video games, with the series inspiring the creation of Vitamin Connection (2020) on Nintendo Switch.